On Universally Optimal Algorithms for A/B Testing: Preliminaries and Main Result

 \end{theorem}

 As a consequence, surprisingly, one cannot devise an adaptive algorithm that performs as well as the uniform sampling algorithm on all instances and that strictly outperforms it on some instances.
 This also implies that if an algorithm strictly outperforms the uniform sampling algorithm in at least one instance, then there is an instance where the uniform sampling algorithm strictly outperforms this algorithm.
+This provides a solution to the open problem~1 \citet{qin2022open} presented in the introduction (refer to Section~\ref{subsec:related_open_qin} for more details).

+Theorem \ref{thm:main} is proved by combining the results presented in Sections \ref{sec:CS} and \ref{sec:LB}.
+There, we introduce the class of consistent and stable algorithms, and show that better than uniform algorithms are consistent and stable.
+We also establish the error rate achieved by the uniform sampling algorithm constitutes an error rate lower bound satisfied by consistent and stable algorithms.
+Note that these intermediate results towards Theorem \ref{thm:main} provide a solution to the open problem~2 \citet{qin2022open} presented in the introduction.